-See discussion above.
+See previous discussion (in the 10%-20% Bloom through 80%-90% section).
 Pre- and postharvest rots can be greatly reduced by timely, complete harvest of all ripe fruit on the bush, followed by rapid postharvest cooling.
-For hand-harvested highbush and southern highbush cultivars, harvest all ripe berries on the bush every 7 days or less.
+For hand-harvested highbush and southern highbush cultivars, harvest all ripe berries on the bush every seven days or less.
 Rabbiteye cultivars should be clean-harvested every 10-14 days.
 Postharvest cooling is critical and is best accomplished through the use of partial-vacuum or forcedair systems that use fans to pull cold air through stacks of palletized fruit.
 See Table 1.